cplusplus/SG20/sources/modules/object-model/constructors.md

 A student:

-1. should know the notion of classes and structs %todo link to classes
+1. should know the notion of classes and structs, see [declarations](declarations.md)

 #### Student outcomes